Letter from the Chair

 Urological Residency Program at the University of Virginia

-The University of Virginia Urology Residency Program has 2 distinct program tracks: 1) a standard 5-year program, consisting of one year of general surgery and four years of urology and 2) an academic leadership track which adds a year of academic coursework and research to the standard track between the R-2 and R-3 years.
+The University of Virginia Urology Residency Program has 2 distinct program tracks: 1) a standard 5-year program, consisting of five years of urology and 2) an academic leadership track which adds a year of academic coursework and research to the standard track between the R-2 and R-3 years.
 (For more information on the academic leadership track, click here.)
-The R-1 internship year in surgery must be completed at the University of Virginia.
+As of 2019, the R-1 year was integrated into the urology department.

 We emphasize a diverse, forward thinking faculty with collaborative inter-professional relationships.
 Our fellowship trained faculty covers the full spectrum of urologic subspecialties.
-The faculty features oncologists Tracey Krupski and Stephen Culp ; endourologists Alan Jenkins and Noah Schenkman; andrologists Ryan Smith and Raymond Costabile; Neurourologist David Rapp; and pediatric urologists Nora Kern and Sean Corbett.
+The faculty features oncologists Tracey Krupski, Stephen Culp and Sumit Isharwal; endourologists Alan Jenkins and Noah Schenkman; andrologists Ryan Smith and Raymond Costabile; Neurourologist David Rapp; and pediatric urologists Nora Kern and Sean Corbett.
 During the first year of urology, residents begin extensive training in ultrasound (Laurence Watson) and urodynamics (Dr. Mikel Gray) in addition to direct patient care.

 Care is provided in a busy urology clinic that sees over 13,000 patients annually.
 Last year residents graduated with nearly all of surgical cases averaging over the 50% percentile for the U.S. residencies.
 Over 1000 open and/or laparoscopic surgical cases are performed annually at the University Hospital.
 More than half of recent graduates have pursued fellowships and faculty positions throughout the U.S.

 Residents attend a bi-weekly Tumor Board involving urologists, oncologists, radiotherapists and pathologists.
 We also have a separate Small Renal Mass conference monthly.
 We host the annual Vest Memorial Visiting Professorship in April of each year, which allows residents to interact with national urology leaders in an intimate setting.
+The 2019 visiting professor was Dr. Allen Morey from UT Southwestern Medical Center.
 Our research priorities include health services projects, novel health cared delivery projects, and the entire spectrum of GU cancers.
 Our department is actively engaged in clinical research trials involving surgical and drug therapies for benign and malignant genitourinary disorders.

 In addition to a strong clinical program, the Department offers opportunities for basic research in the areas of prostate cancer, developmental biology, and male reproductive physiology.
 We have trained numerous AFUD scholars and fellows.
 Our department is the recipient of various NIH and corporate research grants.
 We recently were awarded a grant by the American Cancer Society for an innovative approach to telecystoscopy.
 We are fortunate to have 5 endowed professorships and the $20 million Paul Mellon Urologic Cancer Research Institute.